Modular vs Conventional Construction: Which One Is Better?

 Obviously, the answer is no. This is not a matter of superpower but rather the result of a choice made by Chinese companies to adopt modular construction methods over conventional construction.

-So in today’s informative blog, we will provide a comprehensive overview of the modular building method and how it differs from the conventional method through a comparative analysis.
+So in today’s informative blog, we will provide a comprehensive overview of modular vs conventional construction and how it differs from the conventional method through a comparative analysis.
 We will also get to know which one is better for various projects.
 Without any delay, let’s move further.

 What is Modular Construction?